vahalan/sBITX-Manager/README.md

 Usage
 -----

-Right click on the frequency buttons to edit or remove them.
-The format for frequencies is ```xxxx``` where xxxx is the frequency such as ```14285``` or ```3850```

-You must open a telnet session from the menu before sending commands to the sBITX.
+You must open the telnet session from the menu before sending commands to the sBITX.
 The sBITX app must be running on your tranceiver before using the sBITX manager.

 You can use this app locally on your sBitx or on a remote computer connected to the same network.